County Borough of Leeds: 1957 extension

 Following the Second World War a Local Government Boundary Commission was appointed to review administrative structures throughout England and Wales.
 While the commission was in existence, local authorities were not permitted to make unilateral proposals for boundary changes.
 Although the commission recommended that Leeds should form the basis of a new unitary "one tier county" no action was taken.
-The commission itself was wound up in 1949, and the final enlargement of the county borough took place under the Leeds Corporation Act 1956, on 1 April 1957.
+The commission itself was wound up in 1949, and the final enlargement of the county borough took place under the Leeds Corporation Act 1956 (4 & 5 Eliz.
+2. c. lxxv), on 1 April 1957.
 2322 acres of Tadcaster Rural District were added to the city.
 The 1958 commission was disbanded in 1966, and the Redcliffe-Maud Commission appointed in its place.
 When their report was published in 1969, they recommended a system of large unitary authorities.
 A new Leeds authority was proposed, with an area of 317000 acre and a population of 840,000.
 The boundaries would have included a large rural area including part of the Yorkshire Dales and the town of Harrogate.
 The proposal was welcomed by Leeds City Council.
 Following a change of government, a white paper issued in 1971 rejected the unitary structure and instead proposed a metropolitan county of West Yorkshire, with Leeds forming a district in a two-tier system.
 During the passing of the subsequent legislation, which was enacted as the Local Government Act 1972, the boundaries of the Leeds Metropolitan District (or District 6b) were altered.
 Knaresborough and Harrogate were removed (becoming the basis of a non-metropolitan district in North Yorkshire) while Rothwell was added from the neighbouring Wakefield district.